manassaloi/manassaloi.github.io/_posts/2021-01-13-planning-feature.markdown

 (The WHY)
 - Problem statement
 - How do we know this problem to be true?
   - Back the problem statement through data (qualitative or quantitative)

 (The WHAT)
 - Solution/milestone/ MVP to tackle the problem
   - What were the other alternatives we considered?
-  - How did we decided this is the best option?
+  - How did we arrive at this to be the best option?
 - Milestone details with a timeline
   -  Can we break the milestones further?
 - Success metrics